 - c.
-Where an applicant also wishes to create a condominium development, an application for CPUD shallwill be accompanied by an application for condominium approval. - d.
+Where an applicant also wishes to create a condominium development, an application for CPUD will be accompanied by an application for condominium approval. - d.
 CPUD may be applied to any parcel of vacant land having a minimum area of three (3) hectares.
 CPUD can be utilized to develop difficult sites with physical constraints such as hilltops, as well as conventional sites where a more flexible, multi-phase approach to land development is desirable. - e.
-The density standards of Section 3.2.1 shallwill also apply.
+The density standards of Section 3.2.1 will also apply.
 However, all housing types that meet the criteria of this section may be permitted.
-The City Council may also pass a by-law under the Planning Act authorizing increases in the height and density of development otherwise permitted by the by-law that will be permitted in return for the provision of such facilities, services or matters as are set out in the by-law. - f.
-The general rezoning criteria outlined in Policy 96 of Section 2.3.23.2.1 shallwill also apply.
+The City may also pass a by-law under the Planning Act authorizing increases in the height and density of development otherwise permitted by the by-law that will be permitted in return for the provision of such facilities, services or matters as are set out in the by-law. - f.
+The general rezoning criteria outlined in Policy 9 of Section 2.3.2 will also apply.

-1920.7.2 Design Criteria for CPUD
+19.7.2 Design Criteria for CPUD